Essential Guide to Ecommerce Email Marketing that You Should Know

 Step 3.
 Start sending regular promotional emails

-Once you've completed the first two steps, it's time to get into the habit of sending promotional emails to your audience.
+Once you've finished the first two steps, it’s time to start sending promo emails to your audience regularly. 📧

 ecommerce-email-template-getresponse